Alammahadika/insta-collect/README.md

 - Output filenames are generated automatically
 - Preview mode does not affect saved data
 - This feature is currently **experimental** and may evolve in future releases

+## Ethical Use Notice

+This tool is intended strictly for academic research, journalism, and public-interest analysis.
+Users are responsible for complying with Instagram’s Terms of Service and applicable laws.